Blondas/migration-utils/initial_prompt.md

 2. Execute cmd commands - IGNORE THIS ONE FOR NOW

 General comments:
-- log well formatted messages inclusing level, format, date format.
+- log well formatted messages including level, format, date format.
 It should be logged to console and to ./out folder, make error log separate.
 - log runtime after 1 script part is executed
 - make comments in the code to easier understand logic, especially in longer and more complicated methods